 - The surgery is available 12:30 – 1:30pm on Mondays

-If you are a student staying in the UK for more than 3 months then you are required to pay an Immigration Health Surcharge to access the National Health Service.
-During orientation we will ensure that you register with the NHS which will mean that for minor ailments you will be able to access the local surgery for free although there are prescription charges for any one over the age of 19.
-This may be refundable from your supplementary health insurance on production of receipts when you return home.
+If you are a student staying in the UK for more than 6 months then you are required to pay an Immigration Health Surcharge to access the National Health Service.
+During Orientation we will ensure that you register with the NHS which will mean that for minor ailments you will be able to access the local surgery for free although there are prescription charges for any one over the age of 19.
+These may be refundable from your supplementary health insurance on production of receipts when you return home.
 It is important, however, to bring details of your private health insurance to the surgery in the event you require a private specialist or hospital treatment.

-If you are staying for less than 3 months then visits to the surgery will not be covered by the NHS although you will always be able to access the surgery but you will have to pay a fee to do so.
+If you are staying for less than 6 months then visits to the surgery will not be covered by the NHS although you will always be able to access the surgery but you may have to pay a fee to do so.
 You should contact your supplemental health insurance provider to see if this fee can be reimbursed under your health plan, and to find out how you would go about getting such a reimbursement.

 For appointments at the weekly on-site clinic (Mondays, 12:00-13:00) you can book:

 - By calling the surgery directly (01323 833535)

 If you are unable to make one of the on-site surgery times, would prefer to see another doctor or believe you need to be seen before one of the surgery dates, please call direct on 01323 833535.
 Day-of appointments are very limited and it is recommended that you call at 08:30am when the practice opens.